je-nunez/silhouettes/README.md

 Testing sketch simplification on artistic paintings (using default model `"model_gan.t7"`)

+# WIP

+This project is a *work in progress*.
+The implementation is *incomplete* and subject to change.
+The documentation can be inaccurate.

+# Details of current repo:

-The sketch simplification ConvNet is at Edgar Simo-Serra's site: [https://github.com/bobbens/sketch_simplification](https://github.com/bobbens/sketch_simplification).
+The sketch simplification ConvNet is at Edgar Simo-Serra's site: [https://github.com/bobbens/sketch_simplification](https://github.com/bobbens/sketch_simplification) (read full citations [here](#citation-for-original-work)).
 The interest of the current project is to test it on artistic paintings (mainly etudes by painters, etc., see below), and not only on images similar to Japanese animes and other drawings, ie., extending it to other artistic paintings (Impressionism, Renaissance, etc).

 Note: If you do not possess a CUDA GPU (or it doesn't have enough memory), it is possible to run this ConvNet on the CPU.